 While the speed that businessman or woman can shuttle between London, Paris, Brussels, Moscow, or New York is impressive, it pales in comparison to the digital connectivity ushering the biggest change in business the world has ever seen.

 True, compared to ship faring days, intercontinental travel is a magnificent human achievement but even this is dwarfed by the speed that information can travel.
 From a business perspective, the most impressive aspect of globalization is the ubiquity of cell phone communication and the transaction speed that products can be marketed across the Internet.
 Long gone are the days, when you needed to think and act locally when starting a new business.
-Now you can act locally, but think globally.
+Now you can act locally, but think globally with SWOT analysis.

 A SWOT filter

 When the concept of globalization as it pertains to international business is run through a SWOT filter, it produces a remarkable overview of the phenomena.

 SWOT is a conceptual tool used by a business to identify its Strengths, Weaknesses, Opportunities, and Threats.
 It’s proven to be highly effective in any business planning session or strategic marketing process.
 Its power in understanding a business arises from its simplicity, and this translates into new perspective, effective thinking and smart analysis.

 The primary strength of globalization is the free flow of information, whether it is through a cell phone or a laptop.
 This connectivity sprouts innovation and encourages productivity.
 Both tangible and virtual goods and services can be traded digitally, and this is creating what could be called a global gross domestic product (GDP).
 This enriched environment has created global services that allow all types of businesses and markets to flourish, from a homegrown business marketing a freelance service to massive FOREX exchanges.